top (1K)

 The Price

-If you take a look at some classifieds (for example here or there) you will see ultralights starting at $5,000 - $6,000 (and exceeding $50,000 of course) and microlights or flex-wings for as low as $3,000 - $4,000.
+If you take a look at some classifieds (for example here or there) you will see ultralights starting at $5,000 - $6,000 (and exceeding $50,000 of course) and flex-wings for as low as $3,000 - $4,000.
 Now that is really cheap.
 You just need to find the right deal for you and to ensure what you are buying is good enough.

-Was it hangered
+Was it hangared

 The fuselage